NetBrainAPI/NetBrain-REST-API-R12.1/Golden Use Case Templates/Sites Management by Calling APIs.md

     {'statusCode': 790200, 'statusDescription': 'Success.'}

-## Step 3: Create site for devices modification
+## Step 3: Create site for devices modification <a name="Step3"></a>
 ***3a. call create_site API***
->After we create the transaction for sites modification, we are going to create a site as beginning using create site API.
-If users want to get more details about this API or get errors when calling this API please check the API documentation on [Github_create_site](https://github.com/NetBrainAPI/NetBrain-REST-API-V8.02/blob/master/REST%20APIs%20Documentation/Site%20Management/Create%20Site%20API.md)
+>After creating the transaction for site modification, we are going to create a site via [Create Site API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Create%20Site%20API.md).
 >>Note that<br>
 >>a) a new site will be created as a parent site if a site doesn't have its parent site in current system.<br>
 >>b) this API will replace the ImportSiteTree in 7.0b.<br>
 >>c) this API call needs to be invoked in a site transaction.

 ***3b. call create_a_leaf_site API***
->As shown in previous step, we have created two sites which as parent sites.
-Now we calling this API to create a container site.
-If one parent site doesn't exist in current system, create it before create its child site.
-If users want to get more details about this API or get errors when calling this API please check the API documentation on [Github_create_leaf_site](https://github.com/NetBrainAPI/NetBrain-REST-API-V8.02/blob/master/REST%20APIs%20Documentation/Site%20Management/Create%20A%20Leaf%20Site%20API.md)
+>By now, we have created two parent sites.
+Now, we will call [Create A Leaf Site API](https://github.com/NetBrainAPI/NetBrain-REST-API-R12/blob/main/REST%20APIs%20Documentation/Site%20Management/Create%20A%20Leaf%20Site%20API.md) to create a container site.
+If a parent site doesn't exist in current system, please make sure to create it before creating its child site.

 ```python